 by Jun ZhouFounder at AirROI

-Adjusted occupancy rate is the percentage of bookable nights that are actually booked, calculated by excluding owner-blocked nights from the total available nights.
-This metric isolates your listing's true booking performance by removing nights that were never available to guests in the first place.
+Adjusted occupancy rate is the percentage of bookable nights that are actually booked — calculated by removing owner-blocked dates from the denominator before dividing by booked nights.
+Where standard occupancy rate treats every calendar night as supply, adjusted occupancy isolates genuine booking performance by discarding nights that were never on the market.

 Key Takeaways

-• Adjusted Occupancy = (Booked Nights / Bookable Nights) x 100, where bookable nights exclude owner blocks
+• Adjusted Occupancy = (Booked Nights ÷ Bookable Nights) × 100, where Bookable Nights = Calendar Nights − Owner-Blocked Nights

-• Always equal to or higher than standard occupancy rate for the same property
+• Always equal to or higher than standard occupancy for the same property in the same period

-• Should be used alongside paid occupancy rate for complete revenue analysis
+• Most useful when combined with paid occupancy rate and RevPAR for a complete revenue picture

 How to Calculate Adjusted Occupancy Rate